22388o/ln-wallet-app/README.md

 A lightning wallet app.
 The ui is made using react native, and the backend uses next.js, MongoDB, and LNbits.

 ## How to use it.
-You can't, securely...
 This is not intended to be used with large amounts of sats.
+You will need to add your LNbits api keys to use it, and they will be stored in a centralized database.
+Assume that any funds added to the wallet will be lost.
+Use it at your own risk.
 If you want to test it out, you can do the following:

-1. make a free lighting wallet on https://legend.lnbits.com
-2. download the git hub repo, and run it on an android or ios simulator.
+1. download the git hub repo, and run it on an android or ios simulator.
-3. run the app, and sign up for an account. (you will need to add you lnbits admin and invoice/read key.)
+2. run the app, and sign up for an account. (you will need to add you lnbits admin and invoice/read key.)
-4. start sending and receiving sats.
+3. start sending and receiving sats.

 ## Screenshots
 ![IMG_9177](https://github.com/medranomiler/ln-wallet-app/assets/67513942/e4f78aeb-fb82-4e9b-be51-495c16b1a9c7)